utbrott/iot-stm32-lorawan/README.md

 # STM32 LoraWan

-Embedded Systems IOT project that utilizes STM32 L152 Nucleo, OpenWeatherMap to create a simple home weather station.
+Embedded Systems IOT project that utilizes STM32 L152 Nucleo and USI STM32 to create a two-way LoRa message exchange.

 Developed for IOT: Internet of Things course @ WUT Warsaw University of Technology.